 Sandra often hears from her urban clients how much they appreciate the outdoor classroom, that simply being on the land enables them to feel more connected to themselves, each other, and their learning.
 As a lifelong learner herself, Sandra has had the privilege of studying with many leaders in the field of Equine Guided Learning and Wellness.
-She is a Horse Conscious Teacher, an Epona Approved Instructor and has Bachelor’s degrees in Science and Education, and a Master’s Degree in Counselling Psychology and is currently working toward a doctorate in Ecopsychology.
+She is a Horse Conscious Teacher, an Epona Approved Instructor and has Bachelor’s degrees in Science and Education, a Master’s Degree in Counselling Psychology and is currently working toward a doctorate in Ecopsychology.

 Sandra is a Registered Clinical Counsellor, educator, and presenter, who having recently retired after 22 years in a local school district, divides her professional time between a private practice, and teaching Equine Guided Development and PSYCH-K®, locally and internationally.
 Her clients range from middle school students to corporate executives and she currently sits on two national committees helping to develop guidelines for the ethical practice of Equine Facilitated Wellness in Canada.

 Sandra is a contributing author in Horse As Teacher: The Path to Relationship, the second book in The Horse As Teacher series.
 She loved the writing process so much that she has begun working on a new book, under Grace’s kind tutelage.
 She is also a feature writer in the Horses in Art magazine where her focus is The Art in Horses: How Horses Help Humans Become Their Own Masterpiece.